Shashankpantiitbhilai/Ecommerce_Sevak/README.md

 # Ecommerce_Sevak
-A dark pattern buster chrome extension for all commercial websites
+A dark pattern buster extension for all commercial websites